Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/debug-session.md

 - Enter the CMSIS-SVD file of your target (It is the XML-based file describing your device processor and peripherals).

 #### GDB
-Zephyr Workbench use cross GNU Debugger(GDB) as debugger, configure it if needed.
+Workbench for Zephyr use cross GNU Debugger(GDB) as debugger, configure it if needed.
 - Enter the path to the cross-gdb (by default, it selects the GDB from the Zephyr SDK).
 - Enter the TCP/IP address of the debug connection.
 - Enter the TCP/IP port of the debug connection.